Customer Relationship Marketing (CRM)

 Other strategies that are also very important are:

-Good customer service team
+The good customer service team

 Every great strategy starts with a good customer service team and teamwork.
 Good customer service may differ from company to company so you need to specify your services.
+A creative touch is needed to build a customer support team that loves working together.
+Offering some perks is an interesting way of motivating and encouraging your team, such as traveling our outside-the-office activities.

 Focusing on customer interests